-Spanish-language films are screened and commented on Saturdays from 2.30pm – 5pm and the price is £20.
-The whole session is conducted in Spanish, so it’s a good opportunity to practice the language while enjoying a glass of wine and some nibbles.
+Spanish-language films are screened and commented bi-monthly on a Saturday from 2.30pm – 5pm and the price is £20.
+The whole session is conducted in Spanish, so it’s a good opportunity to practice the language while enjoying a glass of wine and some nibbles!
 A good knowledge of Spanish is necessary to gain full benefit from the afternoon.

 Pedro Almodovar series